 Once you have successfully completed the terms of your supervision the court will dismiss the charges against you.
 This is a great way to avoid the criminal and collateral consequences of a conviction.
 Our attorneys will aggressively fight to secure supervision in your Class B Misdemeanor case.

 Have you been arrested for a Class B Misdemeanor in Chicago?
 Contact the Kostopoulos Law Group today for immediate legal assistance.
 While the criminal penalties associated with a Class B Misdemeanor may not be particularly harsh, a conviction will burden you with a criminal record.
 This will make it tough to get a job, sign a lease, and can even affect your child custody rights.
-Our experienced Chicago criminal defense attorneys can help minimize the consequences of your Class B Misdemeanor arrest.
+Our experienced attorneys can help minimize the consequences of your Class B Misdemeanor arrest.
 Early intervention in a criminal case is important to a successful outcome, so it is important to act quickly.